carltonjohnson1/skilled-elearning-landing-page/README.md

 ## The challenge

+This is a challenge from [Fontend Mentor](https://www.frontendmentor.io/home).
 The challenge consisted of the following:

 Build out tha landing page and get it looking as close to the design that was given as possible.